jasekz/laradrop/README.md

 This is a file manager using Dropzone.js for Laravel 5.
 It provides basic functionality for managing, uploading, and deleting files.

-## Demo
-A demo of the system can be found at http://laradrop.elegrit.com.

 ## Quick Start
-Here's an 4 step process to get a fully functional demo, similar to http://laradrop.elegrit.com.

 1)  Follow the **Installation**  instructions below.